-We make it easier for people to understand information.
-This may mean simplifying the information itself.
+Sometimes we mean simplifying the information itself at the surface – clearer language, well-signalled arguments, coherent explanations.
 Or it may mean simplifying the content – for example, the underlying process or system which the information tries to convey.
-Or it may mean simplifying the reader's task: providing helps, such as better navigation, more legible fonts, and better layout.
+Or it may mean simplifying the reader's task: providing helps, better navigation, more legible fonts, and better layout.

 One thing we are clear about is that simplicity isn't just about appearance.
 Something can look simple but be very hard to use because it hides important detail – rather like those modernist kitchens where there is no clutter or mess, but also no handles on the doors and no clue which door hides the fridge.